AppImage/appimage.github.io/README.md

 https://appimage.github.io/

+## This is...

-Entirely open source data for app stores and software centers with crowd-sourced and automated open source app reviews.
+* __A crowd-sourced directory of available, reviewed AppImages__ with data that 3rd party app stores and software centers can use.
 Given an URL to an AppImage, it inspects the AppImage and puts it into a community-maintained catalog.
 The idea is that all the metadata travels inside the AppImage, so besides adding an URL to this repository no additional information is asked, since it comes with the AppImage itself.

+## This is NOT...

+* __A distribution__.
+AppImageHub __does not distribute AppImages__ or provide them for download.
+It simply links to the respective author's download pages, from where users will be able to download AppImages.
+It also __does not keep track of versions__, only of channels such as "release", "beta", "nightly", "continuous" (as defined by the upstream application authors).
+We think that trying to keep track of all versions in a central repository is futile, since it does not scale.

 ## User stories